 Trade accounts receivable are recorded at the net invoice value and are not interest bearing.
 The Company considers receivables past due based on the contractual payment terms.
 Allowances for doubtful accounts are established based on various factors, including credit profiles of the Company's customers, contractual terms and conditions, historical payments, and current economic trends.
 The Company reviews its allowances by assessing individual accounts receivable over a specific aging and amount.
 Accounts receivable are written off on a case-by-case basis, net of any amounts that may be collected.
-The Company maintained an allowance for doubtful accounts of \$23,000 and \$35,000 as of June 30, 2017 and September 30, 2016, respectively.
+The Company had no write-offs of the allowance for doubtful accounts for the three months ended December 31, 2017 and 2016.
+The Company maintained an allowance for doubtful accounts of \$134,000 and \$31,000 as of December 31, 2017 and September 30, 2017, respectively.